Travel Made Easy

 The Weather

-Whilst the Costa de la Luz is not quite the driest or sunniest province in Spain, that award goes to the dessert like landscapes of the Costa Calida around Murcia; the sun still shines on over 300 days of the year in Cádiz, enjoying over 3000 hours of sunshine per annum.
-Statistically, the temperatures on the Costa de la Luz are marginally lower in the summer months; and interestingly, marginally higher in the winter months than those of neighbouring Costa del Sol – making this an ideal destination to enjoy year round
+Whilst the Costa de la Luz is not quite the driest province in Spain, that award goes to the dessert like landscapes of the Costa Calida around Murcia; the sun still shines on average over 300 days of the year in Cádiz, enjoying over 3000 hours of sunshine per annum.
+Statistically, the temperatures on the Costa de la Luz are marginally lower in the summer months; and interestingly, marginally higher in the winter months than those of neighbouring Costa del Sol – making this an ideal destination to enjoy year round!

 Winter - Like in much of the world the climate is changing and the past few winters in Andalucía have been dryer than normal; that said, nature is wonderfully resourceful and a prolonged dry period can often be followed by above average rainfall to balance out the shortfall.
 Therefore, if you have great flexibility and are planning to travel between November and March and warm sunshine is a priority, you would be wise to wait until closer to the time before you book.
 The flights will not necessarily be as cheap as if you had booked months in advance, but there would normally be a variety of flight options to choose from and accommodation available.
 Check out the longer range weather forecast for various cities by clicking on to the following links: